kjcreddy666/spotify/README.md

 - **HTML**: Used for structuring the content of the web page.
 - **CSS**: Utilized for styling the elements and layout of the web page.
-- **JavaScript**: Implemented for adding interactivity and dynamic behavior to the web page.
-- **Firebase Authentication**: Utilized for user authentication and management.

 ## Installation and Usage